yolmio/docs/src/content/docs/tutorials/index.md

 ---
-title: "Tutoral 1"
+title: "Tutorial - Simple Web App"
 sidebar:
   order: 1
 ---

-# Create a simple application
+# Create a simple web app

-Let's build an actually useful application with yolm in less than 5 minutes.
+Let's build an actually useful web app with yolm in less than 5 minutes.

 ## What you'll need